-Whether it's a pump, squirt, wipe or spray bottle, hand sanitizer is proving to be a small but powerful tool.
+Whether it's a pump, squirt, wipe or spray bottle, hand sanitizer is proving to be a small but powerful tool for hand hygiene.
 As the coronavirus pandemic continues to unfold, and as states begin to reopen across the country, sales of alcohol-based cleansers have skyrocketed because our "new normal" involves disinfecting our hands way more than usual.

-Oh, and an extra tip from the ET Style team: Make sure you're applying moisturizer or lotion to your hands, as all that washing can lead to dry skin.
+Oh, and an extra tip from the ET Style team: Make sure you're applying moisturizer or lotion to your skin, as all that washing hands with hand soap can lead to dry skin.
 We've been singing the praises of our favorite moisturizers, and we're especially pumped about Glossier's brand-new hand cream (plus the fact that the beauty company donated the first 10,000 bottles to hospital and healthcare workers).

-You likely already know that your local Target sold out of Purell hand sanitizer months ago and that Amazon's supply of hand sanitizer product options, toilet paper and disinfecting wipes are hit-or-miss.
-But don't worry -- plenty of other companies have it in stock right now.
+Your local Target might have sold out of Purell hand sanitizer months ago and Amazon's supply of hand sanitizer product options, toilet paper and disinfecting wipes are hit-or-miss.
+But don't worry -- plenty of other companies have liquid hand sanitizer in stock right now.
 Find all sizes of bottles below, and keep checking back as we update this story with even more options for where to buy hand sanitizer.